WWE SummerSlam lineup: The updated card for the summer stadium show - Pro Wrestling Dot Net

 WWE is advertising the following match for the SummerSlam event that will be held on Saturday, August 5 in Detroit, Michigan at Ford Field.

--Roman Reigns vs. Jey Uso in Tribal Combat for the Undisputed Universal Championship
+-Roman Reigns vs. Jey Uso in Tribal Combat for the Undisputed WWE Universal Championship

 -Asuka vs. Bianca Belair vs. Charlotte Flair in a Triple Threat for the WWE Women’s Championship